Maschell/maschell.github.io/_posts/2019-11-20-new-environment-part1.markdown

 ---

 Some time ago, I went on a journey to create a new homebrew environment for the Wii U.
-An environment where homebrew applications can be run easily and on Wii u.
+An environment where homebrew applications can be run easily and on Wii U.
-It's been possible to run your own software on Wii U since 2015, but I'm not satisfied with the existing solutions.
+It's been possible to run your own software on Wii U since 2015, but I wasn't satisfied with the existing solutions.
 Some solutions, such as the Homebrew Launcher, date back to a time when no public IOSU exploit was known.
 In order to run Homebrew, some compromises had to be made.

 Over time the whole thing became more and more confusing for the users: